Draggie306/nottingham-cs-notes/Year 2/Semester 1/COMP2007/Lecture 1.md

 The idea of a machine being able to do multiple things is required: I/O is very slow, a 7200rpm HDD and a 3.6ghz processor means that there would be over 13m operations wasted.

+The OS can be considered a resource manager.
+It should share resources fairly for each program

 > “All problems in computer science can be solved by adding another level of indirection.”

+An OS is the fundamental abstraction that lets us safely and efficiently run programs on the hardware.
+Do not forget about brushing up on C code!